matglas/phpdock/README.md

 The following tools are explicitly installed.

 - mysql
-- php 5.5 w/ apache
+- php 5.5
+- apache
 - nano
 - unzip
 - mysql-client
 - drush
-- krafwagen (drush commands)

 # Fixes to remember
 During my struggle with Docker and getting to know the way certain things work these are some lessons I learned written down in a short manner.

-- You need to export $PATH to a .bashrc to be able to use the tools you installed through nsenter.
+- You need to export $PATH to a .bashrc to be able to use the tools you installed through nsenter/docker-enter.
 See php/Dockerfile.

 # Todos
 There are many aspect that could be improved here is a list.

-- Fix missing gd extension on php container.
 - Setup a configuration file (projectmanifest)
   - Project name
   - Project folder